cminson/fatfiles/README.md

 # fatfiles

-fatfiles is a linux utility that prints all files in a given directory, sorted by size
+fatfiles is a unix utility that prints all files greater than 1M, in a given directory, sorted by size

 ## Usage

-fatfiles <path>
+fatfiles path

 If path is not given, then current working directory is assumed

+## Author

+Christopher Minson
+www.christopherminson.com

+Created as a learning experience (my first Go program!), but is also a generally useful tool.

 ## Contributing